 - avoiding saturated and trans fats, added sugars, and sodium

 The health benefits of exercise are numerous.
 The CDC says it improves outcomes for mental health, weight management, cardiovascular disease, diabetes, and even some cancers.
-For an adult aged 18-64 years, the U.S. Department Of Agriculture recommends either:
+For an adult aged 18-64 years, CDC recommends either:

 - at least 2 hours and 30 minutes each week of aerobic physical activity at a moderate level